Gabe3925/webdev/w03/README.md

-#Week 3 - Persistent Storage, Databases & Into to Web Apps
+#Week 3 - Persistent Storage, Databases & Intro to Web Apps

 ###What did we do last week?
 - We dove into object-oriented programming and domain modeling and developed software using TDD.